 Thus, Triyuginarayan is a powerful symbol of eternal love, devotion, and divine blessings, which make the site more than just a destination.

 So whether you are a pilgrim seeking blessings, a traveller seeking solitude in the Himalayas, or a couple beginning their new journey, Triyuginarayan offers something unique.
-The calm and scenic environment makes it a must-visit destination for every traveller, especially those who are on their spiritual journey to Kedarnath, as it lies on the same route.
+The calm and scenic environment makes it a must-visit destination for every traveller, especially those who are on their spiritual journey to Kedarnath Temple, as it lies on the same route.

 So if you are planning your next pilgrimage in Uttarakhand, make sure to add Triyuginarayan to your playlist.
+Just contact our customer care executive on “87961 23073″, and they will help you design the best itinerary for you.

 FAQs

-- Why is it called Triyuginarayan?
+Why is it called Triyuginarayan?

-The place called Triyuginarayan, as the name derives from three words—”Tri” means three, “Yugi” means Age, and “Narayan” means Lord Vishnu—reflects the site of Lord Vishnu across the three yugas. - What is Triyuginarayan famous for?
+The place called Triyuginarayan, as the name derives from three words—”Tri” means three, “Yugi” means Age, and “Narayan” means Lord Vishnu—reflects the site of Lord Vishnu across the three yugas.

 Triyuginarayan is widely famous for its devotional and natural charm.
-Known for the ancient temple of Lord Vishnu, Akhand Dhuni, and the sacred Kunds, which surround the temple. - Can one get married at Triyuginarayan Temple?
+Known for the ancient temple of Lord Vishnu, Akhand Dhuni, and the sacred Kunds, which surround the temple.

-Yes, you can get married at Triyuginarayan temple, as it’s a highly revered wedding destination, believed to be the place of Lord Shiva and Goddess Parvati’s marriage. - What is the story behind Triyuginarayan Temple?
+Yes, you can get married at Triyuginarayan temple, as it’s a highly revered wedding destination, believed to be the place of Lord Shiva and Goddess Parvati’s marriage.

 The story of the Triyuginarayan temple is deeply rooted in Hindu mythology.
-According to Hindu scriptures, it is a sacred place where Lord Shiva and Goddess Parvati got married, which is a grand procession attended by all gods and many sages. - Which celebrities got married in the Triyuginarayan Temple?
+According to Hindu scriptures, it is a sacred place where Lord Shiva and Goddess Parvati got married, which is a grand procession attended by all gods and many sages.

 Due to its devotional charm, the temple attracts many celebrities who marry at this sacred site.
 Kavita Kaushik (Indian television actress) married here in 2017.
 Akasha Ambani also performed vows with Shloka Mehta here, and actress Nikita Sharma married here in 2021.